igagankapoor/craving/cravings-main/README.md

 # cravings
-A Web app for Code-chef DEVSOC '23
+A Web app that can help you order food from night mess.